FOR IMMEDIATE RELEASE

 Based on the suggestions of nearly 900 student study participants, the 10 stated ways range from simply asking students why they are in college and helping them to navigate through the various on-campus services and departments, to soliciting feedback about individual student experiences and otherwise communicating that college staff members care about student success.

 Other ideas stemming from the study include new, more encouraging ways for community college’s to notify students about their academic progress and/or the achievement of other important benchmarks.

-“All too often we take for granted how meaningful something as simple as a notification e-mail can be to our students,” said Denee Pescarmona, Dean, Instructional Support & Student Success at the college.
+“All too often we take for granted how meaningful something as simple as a notification e-mail can be to our students,” said Denee Pescarmona, dean of instructional aupport and student success.
 “By focusing on encouragement instead of negative notification, we show students that the college does care and does notice their success.